mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ## BAU

 Six weeks after the Factory is brought back online, Desna Greer summons the characters to a meeting in the Factory’s common area.
-Their next task is to delve deep into Chlaer Radical and find a planetoid of at least 1,000 metres in radius that will form the staging post for the Factory’s first forays as a working unit.
+Their next task is to delve deep into Chlaer Radical and find a planetoid of at least 1,000 meters in radius that will form the staging post for the Factory’s first forays as a working unit.
 Full surveys and claims should be made along the way, but LFC wants a large enough rock, with a good yield, exotics if possible, to put the Factory’s capabilities to a full test.
 They are to take LFC-201 (‘The Free Radical’) and spend up to two months searching for a new home.
-Minor claims along the way are fine; this is effectively a BAU

-- Business As Usual – run.
+Minor claims along the way are fine; this is effectively a BAU- Business As Usual – run.

 The following asteroids are all potential claims or targets for the Factory base.
 Referees should use these asteroids, identified by their Chlaer Radical designation code (CRXXXXX), as asteroids the characters come across in their travels.